Unit test tools and tasks

 Microsoft unit test framework for managed code—The Microsoft unit test framework for managed code is installed with Visual Studio and provides a framework for testing .NET code.

-Microsoft unit test framework for C++—The Microsoft unit test framework for C++ is installed as part of the Desktop development with C++ workload.
+Microsoft Native Unit Test Framework—The Microsoft Native Unit Test Framework for C++ is installed as part of the Desktop development with C++ workload.
 It provides a framework for testing native code.
 Google Test, Boost.Test, and CTest frameworks are also included, and third-party adapters are available for additional test frameworks.
 For more information, see Write unit tests for C/C++.

 Code coverage tools—You can determine the amount of product code that your unit tests exercise from one command in Test Explorer.

-You can also use IntelliTest to explore your .NET code to generate test data and a suite of unit tests.
+For .NET, you can also use IntelliTest to explore your code and generate test data and a suite of unit tests.
 For every statement in the code, a test input is generated that will execute that statement.
 A case analysis is performed for every conditional branch in the code.

 Use the following articles to help with understanding and creating unit tests: